-Prerequisite: Placement test score indicating ENG K101 or completion of ENG K100 with a "C" grade or better.
+Prerequisite: ENG K101 placement ∞ or completion of ENG K100 with a "C" grade or better.

 This is a basic course in substance abuse and dependency.
 Topics will include an overview of physiological, psychological and social aspects of substance abuse.
 This course will have application for human service majors and others interested in the field of chemical addiction.